 The Master of Arts in Spiritual and Pastoral Care consists of 45 credits and focuses on contemporary ministry and pastoral conversation.

-Whether you want to build on previous pastoral experiences or respond to a new call, the Master of Arts in Spiritual and Pastoral Care's three tracks (chaplaincy, spiritual direction, and pastoral ministry) allow the student to choose a specific focus of personal or vocational interest.
+Whether you want to build on previous pastoral experiences or respond to a new call, the Master of Arts in Spiritual and Pastoral Care's four tracks (chaplaincy, spiritual direction, pastoral ministry, and faith and social justice) allow the student to choose a specific focus of personal or vocational interest.
 The program’s holistic approach invites you into a creative interplay of contemporary science and ancient wisdom, leading you into pastoral conversations that are sensitive to the deepest matters of the heart.
 Calling forth the ancient tradition of the cura animarum (care of the soul) and joining contemporary conversations relevant to the integration of the body, mind, and spirit, the M.A. seeks to be holistic in scope and yet specialized in content.

 - The art of theological reflection and pastoral conversation.

-- Preparing qualified persons for ministries in local churches and other organizations, or to lay a beginning foundation for work as a chaplain or spiritual director.
+- Preparing qualified persons for ministries in local religious communities or establishing a foundation for work in social justice ministries, chaplaincy, or spiritual direction.

 - A grounding in spirituality, pastoral care, and the social sciences.

 - Spiritual Direction—spiritual direction services, retreat settings, private spiritual direction practices, nonprofit holistic health centers, church staffs.

 - Chaplaincy—hospital settings, hospice setting, prison ministries, retirement centers, or other institutions.

 - Ministry—variety of parish, congregational, or parachurch contexts.